-The new school will have a bin enclosure sited adjacent to the new access to allow for collection, currently expected to be by Hillingdon Council services.
+The new school will have a bin enclosure sited adjacent to the new access for ease of collection, currently expected to be by Hillingdon Council services.

 Visitor and cycle parking are located close to the access point for ease of access and due to the proximity to the new school entrance.